MJoergen/x16-nexys4ddr/src/main/ym2151/notes.md

 The important part is that all-zeros or all-ones on the input correspond to a "flat line" on the output, i.e. steady zero or steady one, respectively.

+## Clock Domain Crossing
+The entire YN2151 will be running at the CPU clock frequency (because this makes it easier to handle the CPU writes to the YM2151 registers).
+However, the input to the PDM module must be synchronous to the onboard clock.
+So there must be a CDC between the YM2151 module and the PDM module.

 ## Two's complement
 Since the sin function generates values in the interval -1 to 1, we will be dealing with signed values.
 These signed values will be scaled to signed